 SF Doc Fest (TBD): This annual event dedicates itself to documentaries.
 It started in 2001.
 This two week event showcases real live stories that give us a look inside the beautiful and chaotic world we live in.
 In 2021, they are having both virtual and in person films at the Roxie Theater.

 FRAMELINE (TBD): Frameline is SF's International LGBT Film Festival.
 Pieces include documentaries that capture the spirit of the community, world cinema with international themes and shorts that provide a quick look at stories about this community.
-Streaming most films online in 2021.

 Queer Women of Color (TBD): This year's Queer Women of Color Festival heads into its 15th year.
 See more than 50 shorts dedicated to educating the community about this diverse and sometimes misunderstood community.
-Streaming online in 2021.